defo-project/ech-dev-utils/README.md

 ## Misc. config files

-- [cat.ext](cat.ext) is a cat picture encoded as an ECHConfig extension (suited for inclusion in an ECHConfigList)
+- [cat.ext](cat.ext) is a cat picture encoded as an ECHConfig extension suited for inclusion in an ECHConfigList - for the cat lovers out there, the original image is [cat.jpg](cat.jpg), downsized to [scat.png](scat.png)
 - [extsfile](extsfile) contains two ECHConfig extensions (suited for inclusion in an ECHConfigList), the first being of zero length, the second being a very small picture (I forget of what;-)
 - [d13.pem](d13.pem) is an ECH PEM file (public name: example.com) used by some test scripts (github may nag you as this contains a sample private key)
 - [echconfig.pem](echconfig.pem) is an ECH PEM file (public name: bar.ie) used by some test scripts (github may nag you as this contains a sample private key)
 - [ed_file](ed_file) is a file usable as early data in tests

 ## Misc. scripts